About me

 News

-We diagnose mode collapse in RL as a self‑reinforcing loop, and break it by reshaping the trajectory distribution to discourage revisits and enable BFS‑like exploration.
+We diagnose mode collapse as a self-reinforcing loop in trajectory distributions, and mitigate it via distribution-level reshaping to enable systematic exploration.

 • [09/2025] New work on meta-learning for training reasoning models.